haoyehaoye/website/docs/concepts/storage/persistent-volumes.md

 ## Claims As Volumes

-Pods access storage by using the claim as a volume.
-Claims must exist in the same namespace as the pod using the claim.
-The cluster finds the claim in the pod's namespace and uses it to get the `PersistentVolume` backing the claim.
+Pods access storage by using the claim as a volume.  <span style="color:red">  Claims must exist in the same namespace as the pod using the claim. </span>  The cluster finds the claim in the pod's namespace and uses it to get the `PersistentVolume` backing the claim.
 The volume is then mounted to the host and into the pod.

 ```yaml
 kind: Pod